-Since the last programme assessment, several actions have been taken to strengthen the role and task performance of the Board of Examiners (BoE).
+The Board of Examiners (BoE) for the bachelor's and master's degree programmes Physics and Applied Physics consists of four members, chosen from the teaching staff, and one external member.
+Since the last programme assessment several actions were taken to strengthen the role and the task performance of BoE.
 The BoE is responsible for ensuring the quality of examinations and final assessments.
-The BoE for the bachelor's and master's degree programmes Astronomy consists of four members, chosen from the teaching staff, and one external member.
-The BoE checks whether the Assessment Plan is appropriate for the intended learning outcomes of the programme, whether the suggested examiners are qualified for their role, whether there is sufficient variety in the modes of assessment, and whether they are appropriate for the specific learning outcomes.
+The BoE checks whether the Assessment Plan is appropriate for the intended learning outcomes of the programme, whether the suggested examiners are qualified for their role, whether there is sufficient variety in the modes of assessment and whether they are appropriate for the specific learning outcomes.